jgscott/ECO395M/syllabus.md

 Further recommendations regarding emergency evacuation from the Office of Campus Safety and Security, 512-471-5767, http://www.utexas.edu/safety/

-### Title IX Reporting
+### Title IX and SB 212 Reporting

 Title IX is a federal law that protects against sex and gender based discrimination, sexual harassment, sexual assault, sexual misconduct, dating/domestic violence and stalking at federally funded educational institutions.
 UT Austin is committed to fostering a learning and working environment free from discrimination in all its forms.
 When sexual misconduct occurs in our community, the university can:
 1. Intervene to prevent harmful behavior from continuing or escalating.
 2. Provide support and remedies to students and employees who have experienced harm or have become involved in a Title IX investigation.
 3. Investigate and discipline violations of the university’s relevant policies.

 Faculty members and certain staff members are considered “Responsible Employees” or “Mandatory Reporters,” which means that they are required to report violations of Title IX to the Title IX Coordinator.
-I am a Responsible Employee and must report any Title IX related incidents that are disclosed in writing, discussion, or one-on-one.
-Before talking with me, or with any faculty or staff member about a Title IX related incident, be sure to ask whether they are a responsible employee.
-If you want to speak with someone for support or remedies without making an official report to the university, email advocate@austin.utexas.edu.
-For more information about reporting options and resources, visit titleix.utexas.edu or contact the Title IX Office at titleix@austin.utexas.edu.
+Both I and the TA for this course are a Responsible Employees and must report any Title IX related incidents that are disclosed to us in writing, discussion, or one-on-one.
+If you want to speak with someone for support or remedies without making an official report to the university, or without invoking an employee's legal obligation to report anything, please email <advocate@austin.utexas.edu>.
+For more information about reporting options and resources, visit (titleix.utexas.edu) or contact the Title IX Office at titleix@austin.utexas.edu.

-The following recommendations regarding emergency evacuation from the Office of Campus Safety and Security, 512-471-5767, http://www.utexas.edu/safety/
+Moreover, Senate Bill 212 (SB 212), which went into effect as of January 1, 2020, is a Texas State Law that requires all employees (both faculty and staff) at a public or private post-secondary institution to promptly report any knowledge of any incidents of sexual assault, sexual harassment, dating violence, or stalking "committed by or against a person who was a student enrolled at or an employee of the institution at the time of the incident."
+Both the instructor and the TA for this class are classified by SB 212 as mandatory reporters.
+That means we MUST share with the Title IX office any information about sexual harassment/assault that is shared with us by a student, whether in-person, via electronic communication, or as part of any class assignment.
+Note that a report to the Title IX office does not obligate a victim to take any action, but this type of information CANNOT be kept strictly confidential except when shared with designated “confidential employees.”
+A confidential employee is someone a student can go to and talk about a Title IX matter without triggering any obligation by that employee to have to report the situation so that it will be investigated.
+A list of confidential employees is available on the Title IX website.
+The professor and TA for this class are NOT designated confidential employees per SB 212.